1. Who can help me learn how to bowl seriously?

 6. Where can I watch professional bowling tournaments that take place outside my area?

-Some tournaments are broadcast on live television by ESPN and CBS Sports Network.
-The USBC's Bowl TV and Bowlstream broadcast some tournaments via free live-streaming Internet video with many of their previous live-streams archived for later viewing.
+Some tournaments are broadcast on live television by Fox, FS1, and CBS Sports Network.
+The USBC's Bowl TV as well as Bowlstream broadcast some tournaments via free live-streaming Internet video with many of their previous live-streams archived for later viewing.
 YouTube is a great source of archived bowling telecasts going back several years.